yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 > 📘 SDK Version Information
 >
-> Verify the latest SDK version by accessing the [Release notes](release-notes-android-sdk) or visiting the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android).
+> Verify the current SDK version by accessing the [Release notes](release-notes-android-sdk) or visiting the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android).

 ## Step 1: Create a customer